What Is Spinning From The Fold? (And how to do it!)

 Semi worsted with Romney is very easy to do, all the fibers ended up spun with very little to no waste.

-I tried some Merino, that’s the light brown wool that is used in these pictures, and it easily spun from the fold, as well.
+I tried some Merino (link is to a white super fine), that’s the light brown wool that is used in these pictures, and it easily spun from the fold, as well.

 The first wool I tried was a Rambouillet, which was too short stapled for me and left a lot of waste when I had enough fiber on my finger to hold it.